Telenav/osrm-backend/integration/doc/oasis/charge_station_based_routing.md

    + For Dest, check all charge station needed to reach destination
         *  Check whether there is overlap between those two, if yes, then go to next step
         * For all reachable stations from start, generate a reachable cellids by combine each charge station's 1-time-charge reachable cells result, see whether there is any overlap with dest's stations(or cellids contain those stations), if yes, go to next step
-        * For each reachable charge station of start, they have their unique value of `arrival energy`, this value need to be considered during calculating `charge times`, but the exist status of each charge station is fixed: such as charge to 60% of energy, 80% of energy, etc.
+        * For each reachable charge station of start, they have their unique value of `arrival energy`, this value need to be considered during calculating `charge times`, but the `target status` of the vehicle can be predicted: such as charge to 60% of energy, 80% of energy, etc.
-        *<del> For all reachable stations from start, generate a reachable cellids by combine each charge station's 2-times-charge reachable cells result, see whether there is any overlap with dest's stations(or cellids contain those stations), if yes, go to next step  </del>
+        * <del> For all reachable stations from start, generate a reachable cellids by combine each charge station's 2-times-charge reachable cells result, see whether there is any overlap with dest's stations(or cellids contain those stations), if yes, go to next step  </del>
    + Construct graph to calculate most suitable charge stations
         * Except `start` and `end`, `nodes` are charge stations, `edge` is the connection between stations.
         * `charge time` value need to be assigned properly

 - The algorithm used for calculating shortest path between two points in geo-graphical map still works here, just with some adjustment on `node` and `edge`'s definition
     + `nodes` are charge stations, and each charge station might have several status: charge to 60%, charge to 80%, charge to 100% of total energy